 - During the days of their independence both the countries witnessed an exodus of Human Population from one place to another.
 Thousands of Jews, from around the world and especially from Europe migrated to Israel and similarly millions of Hindus from Pakistan migrated to India leaving behind their ancestral land and Property.

-- The most notorious neighbor of both the countries are Pakistan and Palestine (both the name start with P).
-Both these neighbors are busy in promoting terrorism, infiltration and disturbance of peace talks.
+- The most notorious neighbor of both the countries is Pakistan and Palestine (both the name start with P).
+Both these neighbors are busy in promoting terrorism, infiltration, and disturbance of peace talks.

 - In their early days of independence both the countries were engaged in war with their neighbors.
 India fought with Pakistan on Kashmir issue within one month after independence (First Kashmir War in 1947) and Israel fought with Arab countries the very next day after independence (First Arab–Israeli War in 1948).